 Litigation & Legal Liabilities - Risk 1

-We may be subject to securities litigation, which could cause us to incur substantial costs and could divert management's attention and resources.
+We are subject to securities litigation and may in the future be subject to additional actions, which could cause us to incur substantial costs and divert management's attention and resources.

 Environmental / Social - Risk 1